Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 10 minutes

 For the duration, you sense the presence of magic within 30 feet of you.
-If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its *school of magic*, if any.
+If you sense magic in this way, you can use your :rsc-action: **Action** to see a faint aura around any visible creature or object in the area that bears magic, and you learn its *school of magic*, if any.

 The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.